 This can be a great chance to get away from the business of life.
 In addition, your right near all the nature, which a lot of research has shown can make us more relaxed and stress-free.

 You and your minimalist person a chance to breathe in some fresh air and get some good exercise.
-By the end, you two will feel rejuvenated, making this one of the best minimalist gifts to give.
+By the end, you two will feel rejuvenated, making this one of the best presents to give.

 If dancing is a passion of your minimalist friend, a dance class will be great for them to enjoy.
 It also has a ton of benefits for health as well.